shasan7/ghost-bus-detector/README.md

 The objectives and deliverables of the project were -

-• Develop a data pipeline to ingest and parse GTFS-Realtime data from a city's transit authority.
+• Develop a data pipeline to ingest and parse GTFS-Realtime data from a city's transit authority
-• Build an analytics engine to detect anomalies like stale GPS data, non-movement, and significant route deviations.
+• Build an analytics engine to detect anomalies like stale GPS data, non-movement, and significant route deviations
-• Create a live map dashboard that visually distinguishes reliable buses from "Stale/Stationary" buses.
+• Create a live map dashboard that visually distinguishes reliable buses from "Stale/Stationary" buses

 On doing so, we've flagged all Active buses with green markers and all Stale/Stationary buses with red markers on the map, with a tooltip of the reason for their being flagged red.
 Besides, the user can hide red-flagged buses from the map to get information about active buses only.